This post, originally published in 2017, is updated for the current Mercury retrograde cycle in May / June 2021.

 Each of these events corresponded to major shifts in Mercury ruled affairs.
 Logistics/living situation (hello Virgo on my 4th house) as well as me and my direction, I have Gemini rising.

 Of course, not every Mercury retrograde period results in life changing events.
-However, if you have a strong Mercury, an ascendant or midheaven ruled by Gemini or Virgo, or are in a life period where Mercury becomes a dominant period (time lord techniques) then these retrogrades will most likely be more prominent.
+However, if you have a strong Mercury, an ascendant or midheaven ruled by Gemini or Virgo, or are in a life period where Mercury becomes a dominant (time lord techniques) or, a retrograde cycle transits over a planet or point in your birth chart, then those retrogrades will most likely be more prominent.

 So, while these abovementioned life events did cause havoc on many fronts, including mountains of paperwork, to and froing of documents, air fares, flat tyres and all the mischief and snafus we’ve learned to expect from Mercury retrogrades, they also led me to making some of the best decisions in my life, so far.

 Some of these decisions required me to go back over old ground, both physically and emotionally and tie up loose ends- more air fares, documents and logistics.
-Although, not for one moment did it stray me for making decisions that feel instinctively right, or cause me to put them off due to Mercury being retrograde.
+Not for one moment did I avoid making decisions that felt instinctively right, or cause me to put them off due to Mercury retrograde.

 Back in 2012, I was trying for MONTHS to make a decision about where in Sydney I wanted to live while my house was on the market.
-I’d been procrastinating about coming back to Brisbane just for a visit.
-A whirlwind week including some career highs and personal lows (it was an eclipse that week) led me to make the split decision to leave my concerns behind and have some much-needed R&R up North.
+I’d been procrastinating about coming back to Brisbane to visit dear friends.
+A whirlwind week in November included some career highs – I was invited to talk about the eclipse on national television, as well as some personal lows, led me to make the split decision to leave my concerns behind and have some much-needed R&R up North.

-I drove from Sydney to Brisbane after a week where I totalled just 15 hours sleep.
-After about 24 hours of being back here I made the announcement, “If I don’t find a place to live by close of business Friday, I’ll go back to Sydney.”
+I drove from Sydney to Brisbane (about an 11 hour drive) after a week where I totalled just 15 hours sleep.
+After about 24 hours of being in Brisbane I made the announcement, “If I don’t find a place to live by close of business Friday, I’ll go back to Sydney.”

-On Friday afternoon, just as Mercury reached its station degree, I signed a lease, joined a gym and called my boss to say I wasn’t coming back.
+On Friday afternoon, just as Mercury reached its station degree, I signed a lease, joined a gym and called a few people in Sydney to tell them I wasn’t coming back.